Crew Dragon Endurance Docked to the Space Station

-Category: Space Hits: 0Nov.
+Category: Space Hits: 7Nov.
 11, 2021: International Space Station Configuration.
 Five spaceships are parked at the space station including Northrop Grumman’s Cygnus space freighter; the SpaceX Crew Dragon vehicle; and Russia’s Soyuz MS-19 crew ship and Progress 78 and 79 resupply ships.

 NASA astronauts Raja Chari, Tom Marshburn, Kayla Barron, and ESA astronaut Matthias Maurer arrived at the International Space Station at 6:32 p.m.
 EST Thursday, Nov.
 11. Crew Dragon Endurance docked to the orbital complex while the spacecrafts were flying 260 miles above the eastern Caribbean Sea.